New York City aims to stop hairstyle discrimination

-New York City doesn't want people to have their hairstyles held against them, and it has unveiled novel anti-discrimination guidelines.
+New York City doesn't want people to have their hairstyles held against them, and it unveiled novel guidelines Monday against hairdo discrimination.

-The city Human Rights Commission released the guidelines Monday.
-The New York Times first reported the guidelines and says they're believed to be the first such measures nationwide.
+The new legal guidance says the city's existing human rights law protects New Yorkers' right to "maintain natural hair or hairstyles that are closely associated with their racial, ethnic or cultural identities."

-They enable people to seek fines and other remedies if they've been harassed or punished in workplaces, schools or public spaces because of their hair texture or style.
+"Hair is a part of you.
+Race discrimination based on hair is illegal in NYC," Human Rights Commission Chairwoman Carmelyn P. Malalis tweeted Monday after releasing the guidelines, first reported by The New York Times.
+They're believed to be the first such measures nationwide?, the newspaper said.

-The guidance says New Yorkers have the right to "maintain natural hair or hairstyles that are closely associated with their racial, ethnic or cultural identities."
+In effect, the guidance enables people to seek fines and other remedies if they've been harassed or punished in workplaces, schools or public spaces because of their hair texture or style.
+Hair nets, ties and the like can still be required for health and safety reasons.

 Sign Up and Save